The Marker Hotel Named One of the Best Workplaces in Ireland for the 3rd Consecutive Year

-As a company committed to developing high-trust relationships throughout every level of its organisation, The Marker Hotel is delighted to announce that it has been officially recognised as one of the Best Workplaces in Ireland in 2018.
-This well-deserved accolade was presented at the Great Place to Work Best Workplaces in Ireland awards in the Clayton Hotel on Burlington Road, Dublin on Wednesday 21st February.
-This is the hotel’s second year to be named as a top Irish workplace, a recognition awarded on the basis of an employee survey and an assessment of their policies and practices.
+The Marker Hotel is delighted to announce that they have been officially recognised as one of the Best Workplaces in Ireland in 2019.
+The Marker Hotel were recognised at the 17th annual Great Place to Work Best Workplaces in Ireland awards in the Clayton Hotel on Burlington Road, Dublin on Wednesday 27th February.
+This is The Marker Hotel's 3rd consecutive year to be named as a top Irish workplace, which is assessed through Great Place to Work’s robust ‘Trust Index©’ employee survey and a thorough ‘Culture Audit©’ assessment of their policies and practices.